pivotal/docs-tap/tap-gui/configurator/using-surfaces.hbs.md

-# How to use surfaces
+# Using surfaces

-This guide contains small, simple examples of how to use the various surfaces when creating a Tanzu Developer Portal plug-in.
+This topic gives you small basic examples of how to use the various surfaces when creating a Tanzu Developer Portal plug-in.

 <!-- ## ApiSurface -->